I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfpdo/nf-wdfpdo-wdfpdoinitassignrawdevice.md

 ## -remarks
 <p>The driver must call <b>WdfPdoInitAssignRawDevice</b> before calling <a href="..\wdfdevice\nf-wdfdevice-wdfdevicecreate.md">WdfDeviceCreate</a>.
 For more information about calling <b>WdfDeviceCreate</b>, see <a href="wdf.creating_a_framework_device_object">Creating a Framework Device Object</a>.</p>

 <p>The registry can contain values that override the values that a driver specifies when it calls <a href="..\wdfdevice\nf-wdfdevice-wdfdeviceinitassignsddlstring.md">WdfDeviceInitAssignSDDLString</a>, <a href="..\wdfdevice\nf-wdfdevice-wdfdeviceinitsetdevicetype.md">WdfDeviceInitSetDeviceType</a>, <a href="..\wdfdevice\nf-wdfdevice-wdfdeviceinitsetcharacteristics.md">WdfDeviceInitSetCharacteristics</a>, and <a href="..\wdfdevice\nf-wdfdevice-wdfdeviceinitsetexclusive.md">WdfDeviceInitSetExclusive</a>.
 The <b>WdfPdoInitAssignRawDevice</b> method's <i>DeviceClassGuid</i> parameter specifies a GUID that identifies the section of the registry that contains the override values.
 The <i>DeviceClassGuid</i> parameter only identifies a section of the registry and does not actually set the <a href="devinst.device_setup_classes">device setup class</a> for the device.
-The <a href="NULL">INF Version section</a> in your device and driver's INF file sets the device setup class.
+The <a href="devinst.inf_version_section">INF Version section</a> in your device and driver's INF file sets the device setup class.
 Typically, the <i>DeviceClassGuid</i> parameter's GUID should match the GUID that the <b>INF Version section</b> specifies. </p>

 <p>For more information about using the registry, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff563755">Setting Device Object Registry Properties After Installation</a>.</p>